zia0307/Weather-Waifu/README.md

-Weather Waifu App:
+Weather Waifu App

- A unique ReactJS application that brings your favourite anime waifu to life to narrate the weather forecast to you with text-to-speech capabilities.
+Weather Waifu is a React-based application that delivers weather forecasts through an interactive anime-style character with text-to-speech narration.

+Features
-->Personalised Weather Reports: Get current weather conditions for any location
+Real-time weather information for any location Text-to-speech narration of weather reports

-->Anime Waifu Narration: Your favourite anime character speaks the weather forecast with text-to-speech

-->Customizable Experience: Choose different voices and characters
+Selectable voices and characters for a customizable experience Prerequisites

-# Prerequisites:
-ReactJS and Node.js
+Node.js and npm
-API keys for weather and voice services
+API keys for:

-# For Development:

-If you want to run from source:

-bash
+Weather service (OpenWeatherMap)
+Text-to-speech service (ElevenLabs)
+Getting Started
-# Clone the repository
+1. Clone the Repository
 git clone https://github.com/zia0307/Weather-Waifu.git

-# Navigate to the directory
 cd WeatherWaifu

-# Install dependencies
+2. Install Dependencies
 npm install

-# Start the development server
+3. Configure Environment Variables

+Create a .env file in the root directory and add your API keys:

+REACT_APP_WEATHER_API_KEY=your_openweather_key
+REACT_APP_TTS_API_KEY=your_elevenlabs_key
-npm start
+4. Start the Development Server npm start

-# API KEYS USED:
+The application will be available at http://localhost:3000.

+Tech Stack
+React.js
+Node.js
-Weather API from OpenWeatherMap
+OpenWeatherMap API
-Text-to-Speech API from Elevenlabs
+ElevenLabs Text-to-Speech API
+Notes
+Ensure API keys are valid and properly configured
+Do not expose your API keys in public repositories